 Gluten-Free Pasta Salad with Banza Pasta (No Mayo)

 - ¼ cup Perfect Pinch Salad Supreme seasoning

 - Cook pasta according to al dente package instructions.
 Rinse with cold water.8 ounces Banza pasta

-- While pasta is cooking, clean and prepare all veggies and cheese and place in a large bowl.
-Add pasta and Italian dressing and stir to combine.1 cup bell pepper, 1 cup broccoli, 1 cup cucumbers, 1 cup cherry tomatoes, 4 ounces mozzarella cheese, 1 cup gf Italian dressing, ¼ cup Perfect Pinch Salad Supreme seasoning
+- While pasta is cooking, clean and prepare all veggies and cheese and place in a large mixing bowl.
+Add the cooked pasta, seasoning, and Italian dressing and stir to combine.1 cup bell pepper, 1 cup broccoli, 1 cup cucumbers, 1 cup cherry tomatoes, 4 ounces mozzarella cheese, 1 cup gf Italian dressing, ¼ cup Perfect Pinch Salad Supreme seasoning

 - Let the salad chill in the refrigerator for at least 30 minutes before serving.
-Stir salad when ready and add additional Italian dressing if needed.
+Stir the salad when ready to serve.
+Add additional Italian dressing if needed.